Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - new: task just created
 - ready: task can be dispatched at any time
-- running: currently using the CPu
+- running: currently using the CPU
 - blocked: waiting on an I/O request
 - terminated: the task has exited